mhnaufal/see-plus-plus/README.md

       other conditional preprocessing**
     - **Class** and **Struct**
       `class` and `struct` in C++ define a **new type**.
 Use `struct` as a data container without any function within, and use `class` as data container with function.
 Although we can create function inside struct.
+We can have inheritance in struct and class!
+Like, WTF!
     - **Static**
       `static` functions and data are functions and data that are only visible within the same translation unit.
 In C++ class, we use `::` double colon to access them.